ilc-opensource/io-js/README.md

       ],
 ```

-Finally go to the root directory and rebuild all of library
+Finally go to the root directory and rebuild the whole software stack

 ```shell
 cd io-js
 make
 ```
+## Arduino like APIs

+Currently there are more than 100 APIs which are translated from the [Intel Galileo Arduino SW]( https://communities.intel.com/docs/DOC-22226) with autogen tool.
+Please read the [API document] ( http://ilc-opensource.github.io/io-js/doc) to know more details

 ## Test